 Mānuka is a small native tree found throughout New Zealand in two varieties - red and white.
 When compared with red mānuka, white mānuka grows taller and has smaller leaves and flowers with a stronger scent.

 Common Name: New Zealand tea tree

-ManukaRx®ointment can be part of your daily or nightly routine.
-You can use it as lip balm or to keep heels and elbows in good condition.
+ManukaRx® Skin Rescue Ointment can be part of your daily or nightly routine.
+You can use it as lip balm or to keep heels and elbows in good condition that can crack over time.
 It can even be used as a cuticle cream.

 - Skin abrasions and minor cuts that are at risk of infection

 - Irritation between the toes